heutelbeck/sapl-pages/guides/comparison/index.md

 </div>

 <div class="cmp-note">
+The occasional spikes in SAPL's p99 line are JVM garbage collection pauses.
+The median is unaffected, confirming that GC events are rare and do not impact typical request latency.
 For SAPL's standalone performance (embedded throughput, server throughput over HTTP and RSocket, policy scaling to 10,000 policies, JVM vs native image), see the <a href="/guides/performance/">full performance benchmarks</a>.
 </div>

 ### Benchmark Environment